MikroElektronika/mikrosdk_click_v2/clicks/dac12/README.md

 ## Example Description

-> This example demonstrates the use of DAC 12 click board by changing the outputs voltage level every 2 seconds.
+> This example demonstrates the use of DAC 12 Click board by changing the outputs voltage level every 2 seconds.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c